-Safe Face coverings, and ones that are permitted at Bard, are defined as those that secure via ear loops, or with ties, and have a close fit to the face, nose, and under the chin.
+Safe face coverings, and ones that are permitted at Bard, are defined as those that secure via ear loops, or with ties, and have a close fit to the face, nose, and under the chin.
 Cloth masks are also acceptable for use.
-Face coverings with valves or plastic face shields used alone do not provide protection to the user or to the community, nor do loosely fitting bandanas, gaiters, or scarfs.
+Face coverings with valves or plastic face shields used alone do not provide protection to the user or to the community, nor do loosely fitting bandanas, gaiters, or scarves.

 Mutual Responsibility: “Remind and Remove”

 If you see someone not wearing a mask, please remind them that masks are mandatory.
 There are mask dispenser stations in RKC, Olin, Kline, Campus Center, Bito/Blum, Fisher Center, Rose/Hegeman, Fisher Arts, and Security should they need one.
 Then remove yourself from any situation that is unsafe or not in compliance with the required policies.